News

 For its part, Fintrac plans to leverage artificial intelligence to rapidly supply investigators with high-priority, higher-quality case leads and provide feedback to financial institutions on the quality of their STRs, Paquet said.

-Compliance chiefs of several major Canadian lenders welcomed the initiative during a panel discussion Friday but noted that integrating AI tools into existing transaction-monitoring and STR reporting systems will be a heavy lift.
+Compliance chiefs of several major Canadian lenders welcomed the initiative during a panel discussion Friday but noted that integrating AI tools into existing transaction-monitoring and STR-filing systems will be a heavy lift.

-The task of transforming separate sets of historical transaction data into a uniform structure, linking them with records of past STRs and then making it all accessible to machine-learning applications poses a greater challenge, Donovan said.
+The task of transforming separate sets of historical transaction data into a uniform structure, linking them with records of past STRs and then making the entire haul accessible to machine-learning applications poses a greater challenge, Donovan said.

 Fraudsters and other criminals meanwhile are increasingly using AI to perpetrate sophisticated cyber-enabled scams, Chris Lynam, director general of the National Cybercrime Coordination Centre and the Canadian Anti-Fraud Centre of the Royal Canadian Mounted Police, warned.